Motion and 5 other Must-haves in every Signage Design

 Signage, whether it be analog or digital, is at its foundation a form of advertising.
-The intention of most signs is to attract people to come closer, capture those same people with the content on display, and send customers, consumers, or the general public on their way with a call to action.
-An idea or product is advertised, and viewers are meant to act accordingly based on prompts and cues included within the signage.
+The intention of most signs is to attract people to come closer.
+Capture those same people with the content on display and send customers or the general public a call to action.
+Prompts and cues will direct the viewers.

-Signage can be simple or complex, intricate or unsubtle, but the secret to successful signage remains the same: intelligent, intentional design.
+Signage can be simple or complex, intricate or unsubtle, but the secret to success remains: intelligent, intentional design.
 This is especially true for digital signage in today’s marketing world.

-Static signage has long been the avenue through which consumer-facing messages have been shared and cleverly crafted for decades, and static messaging helped pave the way for today’s dynamic advertising and information dissemination strategies.
-Hand-drawn lettering, simple-yet-impactful design, and artistic, unmoving signage elements still serve their purpose across the industry spectrum, but modern digital signage solutions give both businesses and consumers a cornucopia of exciting new options.
+Static signage has long been the avenue through which consumer-facing messages have been shared.
+Cleverly crafted for decades, static messaging helped pave the way for today’s dynamic advertising and information dissemination strategies.
+Hand-drawn lettering, simple-yet-impactful design, and artistic, unmoving signage elements still serve their purpose.
+But modern digital signage solutions give both businesses and consumers a cornucopia of exciting new options.

-Well-designed digital signage elements created to attract and serve a specific audience will outperform poorly designed, broadly focused static advertising every time.
-But even with an expansive digital signage toolbox at your fingertips, basic design principles and concepts still determine signage success in the modern marketplace.
+Well-designed digital signage elements created to attract will outperform poorly designed, broadly focused advertising every time.
+But even with an expansive digital signage toolbox at your fingertips, basic design principles and concepts determine success.
 Balance of composition, guiding the eye, and providing relevant content in an aesthetically pleasing design are all part of the digital signage puzzle.
 Putting the pieces together is your job, but digital signage experts are here to help make the assembly intuitive and exciting.

 It never hurts to brush up on basic principles of visual design to help understand what makes great design so compelling.
-Elements like (but not limited to) proximity, alignment, repetition, scale/proportion, contrast, color, and space all serve to enhance visual design and create a desired effect.
+Proximity, alignment, repetition, scale/proportion, contrast, color, and space all serve to enhance visual design.
 Finding a balance where basic design principles complement without overshadowing content is the name of the game.
-Here are a few things to look for and keep in mind when creating content that tactfully mixes the right design elements with your message for maximum impact:
+Here are a few things to look for and keep in mind when creating content for maximum impact:

 Signage and motion are a marriage made in advertising heaven.
 The notion of adding motion to marketing and advertising signage is not a new one, however digital technology changed the way it’s done.
 Motion graphics and integrated video capabilities turn kiosks and consoles into entertainment centers and personal digital assistants.
 Simply put, motion incorporated into design is one of the elements that elevates digital signage above its static predecessors.